 Team Digesting Processes, Feedstocks & Products (DPP)

-The Team Digesting Processes, Feedstocks & Products (DPP) mainly focuses on problems in the field of chemical pulping, new raw materials for pulp production, as well as new products from cellulose fibres.
+The Team Digesting Processes, Feedstocks & Products (DPP) mainly focuses on problems in the field of chemical pulping, new raw materials for pulp production, as well as new products from cellulose fibers.
 The utilization of different process streams from pulp- and fiber industry is also a research field within the team.

 Team Biotechnological & Chemical Process Technology for Biomass Utilisation (BCPT)